Which Countries Can Enter Kenya without Visa?

 Kenya has signed visa waiver treaties with several countries, allowing their citizens to visit Kenya without a visa for short stays.
 However, foreign passport holders who are not from these countries will need to obtain a visa.
 Depending on their nationality, they may be eligible for a Kenya eVisa, which can be obtained through an online application, eliminating the need to visit a Kenyan embassy or consulate in person.

-More than 40 countries are currently granted visa-free entry to Kenya.
-For the majority of these nationalities, a visa is not required for stays of up to 90 days, with the exception of South African and Malaysian passport holders who are limited to a maximum stay of 30 days.
+Currently, Kenya allows visa-free travel for citizens of more than 40 countries.
+Most of these nationalities can stay in Kenya without a visa for up to 90 days, except for South African and Malaysian passport holders who are limited to a maximum stay of 30 days.

-Although these foreign individuals are not obligated to obtain a visa, it is imperative that they possess a valid passport with at least 6 months of validity upon their arrival, as this is a prerequisite for entry into the country.
+While these foreign citizens do not require a visa, they must possess a valid passport for at least 6 months upon arrival to be granted entry into the country.